camaraproject/Governance/ProjectStructureAndRoles.md

 The new member is

 - added to the list of contributors ([PARTICIPANTS](./PARTICIPANTS.MD)).
 Ideally by sending a PR of their own, at least approving said PR.
-- announced on the Telco Global API Project mailing list by an existing participant.
+- announced on the CAMARA Project mailing list by an existing participant.
 Ideally, the new participant replies in this thread, acknowledging team membership.
 - added to group accounts where applicable.
 Services with some variety of a group account include but are not restricted to Digital Ocean, DockerHub, GSuite, Netlify, Twitter (via Tweetdeck), Youtube.
 - added to the team mailing list.